-About Mat
+Mat Daniel.

-About me
+About Me

 My interest in helping others has always been with me.
 I wanted to do medicine from a young age, but it nearly didn’t happen.
 I’m of mixed European Scottish heritage, and when I moved to UK at the age of 16, I was told that my aims were too high as a migrant and that I should settle for something that doesn’t need such good grades.
 I ended up not going to university at all, and took a job as a phlebotomist instead.
 Then I got A level results and realised that actually I did do well enough to get into medical school, and working in a hospital made me realised that medicine was for me.
 So I entered medical school, but very early experienced the prejudices of others, and the negative impact that bad careers advice can have.